 Save money on transportation by living closer to work, driving fuel-efficient vehicles, and walking or cycling if possible.
 Save on food by cutting out restaurants and dining expenses.
-Consuming a mostly-vegetarian diet (or at least cutting out red meat) can also help you save on groceries.
-These three categories, alone, will generate a lot of traction towards the goal of saving 50 percent.
+Consuming a mostly vegetarian diet (or at least cutting out red meat) can also help you save on groceries.
+These three categories alone will generate a lot of traction toward the goal of saving 50%.

 Target Your Recurring Costs

 When saving, don't forget about the "invisible" expenses.
 It's easy to focus on groceries and gas because they're tangible.
 But people often forget about insurance premiums, mutual fund fees, and myriad other invisible and intangible expenses that create a big impact.
 Spend one afternoon per month reviewing your budget and asking yourself how you can trim these intangible costs that still consume resources from your bottom line.